Academically exceptional students who have already been accepted to Wilkes University are invited to apply to the Honors Program.

 - engagement with the unfamiliar, including people, places or ideas new to the student.

-- honors coursework that rewards ambition for more expansive academic challenges;
+- honors coursework that rewards ambition for more expansive academic challenges

-- grant funding to support study abroad, research, internship, conference and similar co-curricular experiences outside of class;
+- grant funding to support study abroad, research, internship, conference and similar co-curricular experiences outside of class

-- Honors housing for first-year residential honors students to build connections among those of different backgrounds and interests;
+- Honors housing for first-year residential honors students to build connections among those of different backgrounds and interests

-- no additional cost for course overload related to honors work to ease students’ pursuit of their academic ambitions;
+- no additional cost for course overload related to honors work to ease students’ pursuit of their academic ambitions

-- special notation on transcript and recognition at Commencement.
+- special notation on transcript and recognition at Commencement

-- critical thinking (ability to make evidence-based arguments and judgments);
+- critical thinking (ability to make evidence-based arguments and judgments)

-- meta-awareness (thinking not only about what is happening, but also about how and why it is happening, in order to act purposefully);
+- meta-awareness (thinking not only about what is happening, but also about how and why it is happening, in order to act purposefully)

-- comfort with ambiguity, uncertainty and the unfamiliar;
+- comfort with ambiguity, uncertainty and the unfamiliar

-- problem solving;
+- problem solving

-- project management;
+- project management

-- clear and persuasive writing; and
+- clear and persuasive writing

 - clear and persuasive oral presentation.